Skip to content

 So, a data strategy should ideally focus on how a business will extract value from its data.
 Specifically, this involves organizations developing a business strategy for their data, defining organizational roles, establishing data architecture, and how they should manage data on a daily basis.

 a.
-Assigning Data Sensitivity Levels to Data.
+The Problem with Assigning Data Sensitivity Levels to Ill-Defined Data.

 Businesses today are drowning in data and it is difficult for them to know which data is important to secure.
 This is because, in many cases, data is not well defined.
 Thus, business data owners can end up spending unnecessary resources securing non-sensitive data.
 Worse, they end up not securing data that is highly sensitive.
 For more information on data sensitivity, see my article, Data Sensitivity: What You Need to Know For Your Business.

 b.
-Protecting Application-Centric Data Silos.
+More Difficult to Protect Application-Centric Data Silos.

 Indeed, securing data across a large set of disparate data silos is difficult at best.
 For instance, it is time consuming and difficult to assure compliance with a large number of unrelated data structures.
 Moreover, these data silos are controlled by software vendors that have varying degrees of security mechanisms within their software applications.

 c.
-Securing Custom-Built Data Integrations.
+Security Issues Created with Custom-Built Data Integrations.

 As businesses use more software applications to include cloud-based software services, they have a need to exchange more data between all these systems.
-As a result, businesses end up with many custom and proprietary data interfaces.
-In many cases these custom data integrations are not well documented, unsecure, and transferring duplicate, fragmented data across the enterprise.
+Following traditional data integration practices, businesses end up with many custom and proprietary data interfaces.
+Moreover, most of these custom data integrations are not well documented and unsecured.
+Additionally, these custom-built interfaces transfer duplicate, fragmented data between countless systems across the enterprise.
 Thus, these custom integrations create a multitude of data security challenges, making the organization very vulnerable to hackers.
-For example of the dangers of custom-built data interfaces, see my article, Custom-Built Shipment Statuses: Digital Supply Chains Can Do Better And Need A Reckoning To Eliminate This Insidious Habit.

 Lastly, there are the challenges with business owners providing access to their data.
 As businesses continue to leverage more digital technologies, they need to provide access to not just humans, but also systems, devices, and even AI agents.
 For more discussion on the challenges of digital identities, see my article, Digital Identity In Logistics And What To Know – The Best Security, Scary Risks.

-References.
+More References.

 For more references on enterprise data management used in this article, see below